wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/intro.md

 In the eventuality the loader will fail to load the requested file, the routing will be redirected to the *NotFound* page.

 ### Table Of Content
-Optionally, static content files may belong to a *Table Of Content* object.
+Optionally, static content files may refer to a *Table Of Content* object.
 The table of content is a json file, located in the *assets/docs* folder too, describing the relationship among static content files and enabling foreward and backward navigation:

 ->